jenineharris/foundation-biostat-2020/README.md

 BEFORE CLASS:

-* Submit Statistics in the Wild project
+* Post Statistics in the Wild project to discussion board
 * Finalize book club activity with group & instructor if needed
     + Please share your plans with Dr. Harris ahead of time so she can be prepared for screen sharing, zoom rooms, or whatever else you have planned